Frank-W-B/UAV_delivery_project/README.md

 package delivery models for Denver County.
 "As the crow flies" routes are compared to more constrained routes that include no-fly zones for many locations.
 Routing problems solved via graph theory using data aggregated from the US.
-Census, the DenverOpenData catalog, Google Maps via the JavaScript API.
+Census, the DenverOpenData catalog, and Google Maps via the JavaScript API.
 Results are visualized on Google Maps and in matplotlib.

 The second part of the project addresses the final step of delivery: package